Japanese martial arts

 Japanese martial arts refers to the variety of martial arts native to the country of Japan.
 At least three Japanese terms (budō, bujutsu, and bugei) are used interchangeably with the English phrase Japanese martial arts.

 The usage of the term budō (武道) to mean martial arts is a modern one: historically the term meant a way of life encompassing physical, spiritual and moral dimensions with a focus on self-improvement, fulfillment or personal growth.
 The terms bujutsu (武術) and bugei (武芸) have different meanings from budō, at least historically speaking.
 Bujutsu refers specifically to the practical application of martial tactics and techniques in actual combat.
 Bugei refers to the adaptation or refinement of those tactics and techniques to facilitate systematic instruction and dissemination within a formal learning environment.

 History

-The historical origin of Japanese martial arts can be found in the warrior traditions of the samurai and the caste system that restricted the use of weapons by other members of society.
-Originally, samurai were expected to be proficient in many weapons, as well as unarmed combat, and attain the highest possible mastery of combat skills.
+Each child who grew up in a samurai family was expected to be a warrior when he grew up, so much of his childhood was spent practicing different martial arts.
+A complete samurai should be skilled at least in the use of the sword (kenjutsu), the bow and arrow (kyujutsu), the spear (sojutsu, yarijutsu), the halberd (naginatajutsu) and subsequently the use of firearms (houjutsu).
+Similarly, they were instructed in the use of these weapons while riding a horse.
+They were also expected to know how to swim and dive.

+Japanese swimming style (日本泳法, Nihon Eiho) originates from the Sengoku period in the 15th century.
+The samurai developed (combat) water skills (水術, Suijutsu), which was useful in case they were thrown overboard during naval conflicts.
+The samurai practiced full armor swimming (甲冑御前游, Katchu gozen oyogi), standing swimming (立ち泳ぎ, Tachi-oyogi) and flying mullet (鯔飛, Ina-tobi) to board enemy vessels.
+Activities included strokes with swords, bows and firearms.
+Hands were kept dry above the water to write messages with an ink brush on a paper scroll.
+This skill was useful for muskets which require dry gunpowder.
+Nihon Eiho is practiced by 28 schools and recognized by the Japan Swimming Federation.